+(Classification)

-Copy No. of Copies CSH, Med Bde/Gp Corps Anywhere, USA 1122002 June 19XX MZ23 a.
-Map series 1501, sheets NM 32-5 (FRANKFURT), edition 2, NM 32-8 (MANNHEIM), edition 3, 1:250000 scale.
+(Olaranica (Oli) Copy No of Copies CSH, Med Bde/Gp Corps Anywhere, USA 112200Z June 19XX MZ23

 OPLAN 1234

 References:

+a.
+Ma edition 3, 1:250000 sc · · URT), edition 2, NM 32-8 (MANNHEIM),

-b.
-CSH TSOP.
+b CSH TSOP.

 c.
-Medical Brigade/Group (Med Bde/Gp) OPLAN 2987.
+Me dical Brigade/Group (Med Bde/Gp) OPLA N 2987.

-d.
-Corps OPLAN 222.
+d Corps OPLAN 222.

-Time Zone Used Throughout the Plan: 2ULU
+Time Zone Used Thro ughout the Plan: ZULU

 Task Organization: Combat Support Hospital

-Madical Service, Medical Teams
+Medical Service, Medical Teams

 Medical Service, Surgical Teams

-1. SITUATION.
+1. SITUATION

 a.
-Enemy Forces.
+Enemy F brees.

-(1) The Corps is opposed by two infantry divisions estimated to be approximately 95 percent strength.
-These ground forces are supported by a helicopter company and an artillery battery, which is capable of mass artillery barrages within a 10-mile radius and attack helicopter strikes within 20 miles.
-Intelligence indicates that the full range of radio electronic combat elements will be employed to gather intelligence and to degrade the effectiveness of friendly command and control nets through the use of electronic warfare.
-The threat has the ability to deliver nuclear weapons and/or chomical agents into the corps support area (CSA).
-Intelligence also indicates that the threat will employ tactical air (TACAIR), airborne and airmobile regular army units, and local guerilla units in the CSA to disrupt or destroy CSS operations.
+percent strength.
+The which is capable of m 20 miles.
+Intelligence to gather intelligence the use of electronic ese ground forces are supported by a heliass artillery barrages within a 10-mile ratindicates that the full range of radio election to degrade the effectiveness of frie warfare.
+The threat has the ability to describe the effective control of the same and the ability to describe the effective control of the same and the ability to describe the effective control of the same and the ability to describe the same and the s ivisions estimated to be approximately 95 icopter company and an artillery battery, udius and attack helicopter strikes within attronic combat elements will be employed noily command and control nets through deliver nuclear weapons and/or chemical icates that the threat will employ tactical

+air (TACAIR), airborne and airmobile regular army units, and local guerilla units in the CSA to disrupt or destroy CSS operations.
 (OPLAN 1234- CSH.)

-(2) See current intelligence summary.

-b.
-Friendly Forces.

-(1) Corps attack 120500 June through elements of the 1st and 2nd Threat Infantry Divisions with two divisions abreast.
+- (2) See current intelligence summary, - b.
+Friendly Forces. - (1) Corps attack 120500 June through elements of the 1st and 2nd Threat Infantry Divisions with two divisions abreast.
 1st Division on the left (east) conducts main attack; 2nd Division on the right (west) conducts supporting attack.
-3rd Division follows in zone of 1st Division Corps, secures FREISING (QLI0364), and MOOSBURG (QU1773), and prepares to continue attack on to S and SW.

-(2) Provide hospitalization support to corps units on area basis.
-Defend the hospital area within the base cluster defense when attacked.

-c.
-Attachments and Detachments.
+3rd Division follows in zone of 1st Division Corps, secures FREISING (QU0364), and MOOSBURG (QU1773), and prepares to continue attack on to S and SW. - (2) Provide hospitalization support to corps units on area basis.
+Defend the hospital area within the base cluster defense when attacked. - Attachments and Detachments. - d.
+Assumptions. - (1) The CSH with assigned and attached elements will be in place and prepared to support Corps. - (2) There will be air parity. - (3) Both threat and friendly forces possess the capability to initiate nuclear or chemical warfare, limited or full scale, in any combination. - (4) Med Bde/Gp OPLAN 2987 has been implemented. - MISSION.
+Provide hospitalization support to the corps. - EXECUTION. - a.
+Combat Support Hospital.

-d.
-Annumptions.

-(1) The CSH with assigned and attached elements will be in place and prepared to support Corps.

-(2) There will be air parity.

-(3) Both threat and friendly forces possess the capability to initiate nuclear or chemical warfare, limited or full scale, in any combination.

-(4) Med Bde/Gp OPLAN 2987 has been implemented.

-2. MISSION.
-Provide hospitalization support to the corps.

-3. EXECUTION.

-a.
-Cumbut Support Hospital.
 Provide hospitalization support for corps tactical operations.
-Render resuscitative care and medical treatment of critically injured or ill patients requiring highly specialized care and surgical and medical services for patients hold for definitive treatment.

-b.
-Boundaries.
-Annex B (Operations Overlay) Corps OPLAN 222.
+Render resuscitative care and medical treatment of critically injured or ill patients requiring highly specialized care and surgical and medical services for patients held for definitive treatment. - Boundaries.
+Annex B (Operations Overlay) Corps OPLAN 222. - c.
+Coordinating Instructions, - (1) This OPLAN is effective for planning upon receipt; executing on order. - (2) All elements provide closing notification upon arrival at designated operating locations with projected operational capability attainment until fully mission capable.

-c.
-Coordinating Instructions.

-(1) This OPLAN is effective for planning upon receipt: executing on order.

-(2) All elements provide closing notification upon arrival at designated operating locations with projected operational capability attainment until fully mission capable.
+ľ CI ១៩ gi fi ca ti O n)

-(3) Units located in CSA will comply with defense and area damage control procedures established by the CSH, Operations Section.

-(4) Chemical MOPP-1 is in effect.
-Be prepared to increase MOPP on short notice.

-(5) Operation Security.
-Annex K. Med Bdo'Gp OPLAN 2987 and Annex L. Corps OPLAN 222.

-(6) Movement Annex for CSA units to be prepared separately.

-4 SERVICE SUPPORT.
-See Annex B (Service Support).

-5. COMMAND AND SICNAL.
+- (3) Units lucated in CSA will comply with defense and area damage control procedures established by the CSH, Operations Section. - (4) Chemical MOPP-1 is in effect.
+Be prepared to increase MOPP on short notice. - (5) Operation Security.
+Annex K, Med Ede/Gp OPLAN 2987 and Annex L, Corps OPLAN 222. - (6) Movement Annex for CSA units to be propared separately. - 4.
+SERVICE SUPPORT.
+See Annex B (Service Support). - 5.
+COMMAND AND SIGNAL. - a.
+Cummond.

-a.
-Commond.

-Combat Support Hospital located vie MA 779705.
+Combat Support Hospital located vic MA 779705.

-b.
+- b.
 Signal.

-(1) Current SOI in effect.
+- (1) Current SOI in effect.

-(2) Minimize; in effect for FM radio traffic until lifted by CSH Commander.
+- (2) Minimize; in effect for FM radio traffic until lifted by CSH Commander.